TheRonzor/pipenv_example_project/README.md

 That's it!

-If you are using someone else's code:
+If you are using someone else's code (you can start by downloading this repository):

 1) Launch the virtual environment using `pipenv shell` as per above.